Dudley Dudley (wrestler): Puerto Rico (2008)

 Bradley returned to Puerto Rico and began wrestling in World Wrestling Council as Bad Boy Bradley.
 He made tag with Todd Dean and defeat Juventud Boricua (Chris Joel and Noriega) to win the WWC Tag Team Championship.

 Kong made his debut for Birkenhead based All Star Wrestling, worked all over the U.K. and Wales along with Ireland and Scotland.
 A standout performer Bradley has also worked for Austrian wrestling promotion EWA on several occasions and held the EWA heavy weight belt in 2009 by defeating WWE developmental talent and champion Chris "bambikiller" Rabber in Leoben, Austria.
 Bradley was also noted for working WWF talent "Just Joe" Joe E. Legend drawing another sold out house for EWA.
 Bruiser Bradley also competed in a weekend-long catch-as-catch-can Far East Wrestling tournament in Kuwait City and by far was a top fan favorite.
 Bradley also appeared live on Kuwait's most popular television sports talk show.

-Bradley ended the 2009 year by once again returning to Carlos Colon's World Wrestling Council (WWC) in Puerto Rico.
+Bradley ended 2009 by once again returning to Carlos Colon's World Wrestling Council (WWC) in Puerto Rico.